mainmatter/mainmatter.com/src/calendar/2022-10-13-eurorust copy.md

 color: aqua
 ---

-The Europe Ember.js m
-eetup is a one-day event, bringing together the Ember community from all of Europe once a quarter.
+The Europe Ember.js meetup is a one-day event, bringing together the Ember community from all of Europe once a quarter.
 The meetup is organized as a hybrid event to allow people to join remotely as well.